siobyrne/young-dressage-horse-program-analysis/README.md

 #### Overall Score and Grand Prix Achievement
 Does a higher overall score correlate with a horse making it to Grand Prix?
 To answer this, I used the same overall score threshold as I did when analyzing overall score and FEI achievement (7.45, the mean overall score across the dataset) and applied it to the group of horses that made it to Grand Prix (*n*=147).

-67.3% of horses (99/147) that made it to Grand Prix achieved an overall score of 7.45 or above, compared to 32.7% (48/147) that scored below 7.45 (Figure 8).
+67.3% of horses (99/147) that made it to Grand Prix achieved an overall score of 7.45 or higher, compared to 32.7% (48/147) that scored below 7.45 (Figure 8).
 A chi-square test of independence showed that there was a significant association between an overall score over 7.45 and a horse going on to compete at Grand Prix (X2 (1, *n* = 555) = 9.4, *p* = .002).

 ***Figure 8***
 *Grand Prix Horses Scoring 7.45 or Above vs Below 7.45*